hly1013/small100/README.md

 - setting.py: setting needed for training
 - log.py: logging during training
 - inference.py: inference using trained small100 model

-## How to Execute
-1. start venv
-    requirements installed in venv
-    -->
-    command `source venv/bin/activate` to start the virtual environment and then run files in this package
-2. run main file
-    command `python3 .` in terminal (at `/small100`)
-    or `python3 small100` in parent directory
-    to run `__main__.py`
-3. type your input as instruction, and get the result!

 ## TODO
 - freeze most of the model's parameters, and learn only a few parameters at fine-tuning